prgr4m/patron/readme.md

 do what I'm doing.
 They would definitely produce better looking code at that!

 ## Notice about this repo
-This is just a public mirror of my private mercurial repo on bitbucket.

 I'm not accepting pull requests to change the templates used (pyjade) but will be happy to have issues opened.